 A massively parallel pentago solver

 This project implements a strong solution of the board game pentago, which means that perfect play can be efficiently computed starting from any position.
-The results can be explored at http://perfect-pentago.net.
-Some high level details are described at http://perfect-pentago.net/details.html.
+The results can be explored at https://perfect-pentago.net.
+The associated paper is Irving 2014, Pentago is a first-player win.

 In the quest towards a strong solution, a total of five separate engines were implemented, three forward tree search engines and two backwards endgame engines.
 The final strong solution uses only the backwards engines, but the strongest forward engine was essential in developing and testing the backwards engines.
 Descriptions of the various engines are given below.

-The pentago code is released under a BSD license, and the 4 TB data set has been released into the public domain for anyone who wants to tinker around.
-The data set is generously hosted by Rackspace.
-If you want links to download the data, see below.
+The pentago code is released under a BSD license, and the 3.7 TB data set is released into the public domain for anyone who wants to tinker around: please contact me if you want access to the raw data!

 The code is C++, with node.js for the backend server.
 The main dependencies are